vnigam1985/deployment-scripts/ssr/README.md

 Only support systemd enabled systems.
 It can only be run under root.

+Please stop and disable ufw or firewalld, use iptables only.

-sudo by default only find binary from /usr/bin:/usr/sbin:/sbin, you can manually add /usr/local/bin to the `secure_path` in the sudoer file.
+sudo by default only find binary from `/usr/bin:/usr/sbin:/sbin`, you can manually add `/usr/local/bin` to the `secure_path` in the sudoer file.

 ss-change -h for help